kint-php/kint/contrib.md

 * Create a parser and set it up
 * Add all the plugins you want to use to the parser
 * Create a renderer and set it up
-* Call the renderer's `preRender` method and echo the output
+* Call the renderer's `preRender` method
 * For each variable you want to dump
     * Pass it into the parser
-    * Pass the parser's output value to the renderer and echo the output
+    * Pass the parser's output value to the renderer
-* Call the renderers `postRender` method and echo the output
+* Call the renderers `postRender` method

 Some of the generic options are handled by `Kint\Utils`, and information about the call site is handled by `Kint\CallFinder`.

-The facade that ties it all together
+The facade that ties it all together implements `Kint\FacadeInterface` to ensure a consistent constructor, so that extended facades can be statically created with `createFromStatics()`.
 </section>

 <h2><a href="{{ site.baseurl }}/writing-plugins/">Writing plugins &raquo;</a></h2>